 Before the exam

 The advance information will be available eight weeks before your exam.
-You will be able to access this via a web link, which we will email to you.
 The advance information may contain 12-15 pages of background information on a company, a recent set of financial statements and an organisational hierarchy.

 You will need to familiarise yourself with this information before the exam, with the support of your tuition provider.